Cranberry Orange Pound Cake with Sour Cream

 • Prep: Preheat oven to 325°F. Spray your 9×5 loaf pan with cooking spray or coat the pan with butter.

-• Mix Wet Ingredients: In a large mixing bowl, cream butter and brown sugar (you can use a whisk or a hand mixer).
+• Mix wet ingredients: In a large mixing bowl, cream butter and brown sugar (you can use a whisk or a hand mixer).
 Then, add eggs, vanilla extract, sour cream, and orange zest.
 Mix until all ingredients are well-incorporated.

-• Mix Dry Ingredients: In another bowl, stir together flour, salt, and baking soda.
+• Mix dry ingredients: In another bowl, stir together flour, salt, and baking soda.
 Add the dried cranberries and toss until the cranberries are coated with the flour mixture.

-• Add: Add flour mixture, about a third at a time, to the wet ingredients.
+• Add: Add flour/cranberry mixture, about a third at a time, to the wet ingredients.
 Mix until well-incorporated before adding more flour.
 Try not to overmix–you can use a hand mixer, but I prefer an old-fashioned whisk or wooden spoon.

 Stop mixing when the flour is incorporated into the mixture.

-• Pour & Bake: Pour mixture into your prepared pan.
+• Pour & bake: Pour mixture into your prepared pan.
 Bake for 60-65 minutes or until a toothpick inserted into the center comes out clean.
 If cake gets too brown on top, simply cover it loosely with aluminum foil.

-• Make Glaze: While the cake is cooling, whisk all of the ingredients for the glaze together in a small bowl.
+• Make glaze: While the cake is cooling, whisk all of the ingredients for the glaze together in a small bowl.
 When the cake is completely cool, pour or drizzle the glaze over the top and serve.

 Notes